buhrmi/livestores/README.md

 The `@buhrmi/actionstore` package exports the following functions:

-`const someStore = subscribe(sgid, initial=null, storeId=sgid)` - Subscribe to the record with the specified global id.
+`const someStore = subscribe(sgid, initial=null, storeId=sgid)` - Sets up a new subscription to the record with the specified global id.
 You can optionally pass a storeId.
 If a new subscription with the same storeId is created, the old subscription will be cancelled and removed.

-`const someStore = store(storeId, initial=null)` - Get the store with the specified id.
-These are special stores that are augmented with events and actions.
+`const someStore = store(storeId, initial=null)` - Gets the store with the specified id.

 #### Stores

+ActionStores are Svelte stores augmented with the following functions:

 `someStore.on(event, handler)` - Sets up an event handler for server-sent events